 Fourth-year applied major study; one-hour lesson per week.
 Prerequisite: six semesters of study in this applied area.
 Three credits.
-A grade of "C" minimum is required.

 Applied Major Study

 2 credits (per semester)

 Individual lessons for students majoring in specific music curricula to fulfill degree requirements as described in specific curriculum outlines.
 Open to students in other curricula as instructor time and studio space allow.
 Detailed course descriptions are obtained from the instructor at the first lesson or found in the handbook of the division offering the instruction.